clocktower-protocol/clocktower-frontend/README.md

 # Clocktower Frontend

-A frontend for use the clocktower protocol
+A frontend for the clocktower protocol

 ## Includes the following features: